CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I've been safety certified with CCN before.
 How do I get recertified?**

-- See the previous section: :ref:`renew_cert`
+- See the previous section: :ref:`renew_cert`.
 To summarize:
 - *Users who have been actively scanning at CCN since they were last certified*: Follow the instructions in the Recertification Module on BruinLearn.
 You will need to submit an updated metal screening form for yourself and pass the MRI Recertification Exam.
 - *Users who have not been actively/regularly scanning at CCN** since they were last certified*: The online MRI Recertification Exam will not be sufficient to renew your certification.
 You will need to repeat some or all of the full certification process.
 Email ccnsupport@g.ucla.edu to discuss your situation.
 - *Users whose certification has expired*: This indicates that you have not been actively scanning at CCN for quite some time, because only users with un-expired certification can be scheduled on scans.
 You will need to repeat some or all of the full certification process.
 Email ccnsupport@g.ucla.edu to discuss your situation.